leiachung41/frontendND/Classic_Arcade_Game_Clone/README.md

 - Creating a new Player object.
 - Creating several new Enemies objects and placing them in an array called allEnemies.

+## How to run?
+Click on index.html and enjoy the app!

 ## How to play?
 - The player can move.:
   - up: press the keyboard ↑